CodeQueenie/CodeQueenie/README.md

 - **Full-Stack Development:** Built applications with front-end (HTML, CSS, JavaScript, Vue.js) and back-end (Django, SQL).
 - **Prompt Engineering:** Optimized prompts for large language models (LLMs) to enhance AI-driven workflows.

+I’m currently finalizing my **PCEP certification** and will complete my **AI-powered data analytics training** in just a few weeks.
+I’m excited to find a role where I can blend my business experience with these new technical skills.

 I look forward to applying these skills on new projects, continuing to grow as a developer, and contributing to impactful initiatives. **Let's connect and collaborate!**

 ---